Dementia

 5. Behaviour/personality changes

-Sometimes getting tired of socialising and feeling a little down or anxious.
-Occasionally becoming irritable when familiar routines are disrupted.
+Sometimes getting tired of socialising and feeling a little down.
+Occasionally becoming withdrawn or suspicious without a clear trigger.

 Vs.